-Bring your baby's hands toward his belly, and tuck his elbows into his sides.
+Bring your baby's hands toward their belly, and tuck their elbows into their sides.
 You can also give your baby a footrest, like a pillow or even the crook of your elbow.
-Pressing in with his feet and bending his knees will help him feel more stable.
+Pressing in with their feet and bending their knees will help them feel more stable.

 Help Baby Suck